 4. Are you ready for the commitment?

-Contrary to popular belief, short hair is actually harder to style and maintain than long hair.
+Contrary to popular belief, short hair is actually more difficult style and maintain than long hair.
 Shorter hair loses its shape much faster than longer hair, and if you want to avoid having to go through that awkward phase where your tresses are all weird (not short enough but not long enough either), you have to be prepared to go back to the salon at least once a month for maintenance.
-You also have to be prepared to stock up on styling products to achieve the look that you want, all day, everyday.
+You also have to be prepared to stock up on styling products to achieve the look that you want, all day, every day.